mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## The initial estimate: four weeks and $7k

-I'm trying to explore what I did wrong rather than shaming the web design agency I worked with, so I'll just call them WebAgency.
+I'm not trying to bash the agency here, so I'll just call them WebAgency.
 They're based in the US, and I found through one of the [Hacker News monthly freelancer threads](https://news.ycombinator.com/submitted?id=whoishiring).

 WebAgency quoted the highest rate, but their portfolio best matched the style I wanted.
 They had a wide range of talent in-house, including design, custom illustrations, and 3D imaging.

-Isaac, WebAgency's CEO, won my confidence during our initial call by suggesting I scope the project down to reduce costs.
+Isaac, WebAgency's CEO, won my confidence during our initial call by suggesting I reduce the project's scope.
 Even though it meant less money for him, Isaac proposed a rebranding rather than a full-blown redesign.
-That meant that instead of reinventing the site, they'd focus on the fundamentals like a new logo, color scheme and fonts.
+Instead of reinventing the site, WebAgency would focus on fundamentals like a new logo, color scheme, and fonts.

 After rebranding, I could measure results to see if it was worth continuing the redesign.
 If nothing else, a rebrand would give me solid foundation to create a marketing campaign with digital marketing agencies.